airbnb/Showkase/README.md

 ## Frequently Asked Questions
 <details>
   <summary>Is Airbnb using Jetpack Compose in their main app?</summary>
+  Since Jetpack Compose is still super early, we haven't started using Compose just yet.
+However, given our history with declarative UI(we created [Epoxy](https://github.com/airbnb/epoxy)), we are super excited about Compose and are hoping to be able to use it once the API's are more stable.
 </details>

 <details>
   <summary>Why did you create this library if you aren't using Compose in production?</summary>
+  One of the biggest barriers to adopting new technology is the lack of tooling that you are otherwise used to having.
+We currently have an internal tool that works exactly like Showkase but for classic Android.
+We created Showkase to ensure that we have the tooling available to be able to move to Compose in the future.
+Moreover, we think that this tool would benefit everyone who's using Compose so we decided to open source it.
+Hopefully we can learn along with the community and add features that would benefit everyone.
 </details>

 <details>
   <summary>Can I contribute to this library?</summary>
+  Pull requests are welcome!
+We'd love help improving this library.
+Feel free to browse through open issues to look for things that need work.
+If you have a feature request or bug, please open a new issue so we can track it.
 </details>

 <details>
   <summary>How do I provide feedback?</summary>
+  The [issues](https://github.com/airbnb/Showkase/issues) tab is the best place to do that.
 </details>

 <details>